AUSA 2025: Defense Innovation, AI, and Edge Readiness on Full Display

 • Counter-UAS and unmanned systems dominated the discussion.
 Every major exhibitor, from primes to startups, demonstrated drone platforms or anti-drone defenses.

-• AI and machine learning were no longer just buzzwords; they were central to nearly every conversation, from logistics to targeting to soldier training.
+• AI and machine learning were no longer just buzzwords; they were central to nearly every conversation, from logistics to targeting to soldier training with AI powered platforms.

 • “Transformation in Contact” was a recurring phrase.
 Army leaders emphasized rapid field testing and integration of new technologies, not just concept development.